ChuanYuDev/computer_systems_a_programmer_perspective/docs/2/ok_2.17.md

-# Practice Problem 2.17
+# Practice Problem 2.17 (solution page 148)
-Solution page 148

 Assuming $w = 4$, we can assign a numeric value to each possible hexadecimal digit, assuming either an unsigned or a two's-complement interpretation.
-Fill in the following table according to these interpretations by writing out the nonzero powers of 2 in the summations shown in Equations 2.
-1 and 2.3:
+Fill in the following table according to these interpretations by writing out the nonzero powers of 2 in the summations shown in Equations 2.1 and 2.3:

 ![](images/2.17.jpg)